+The coronavirus appears likely to affect economic and market conditions as it continues to spread.
 Our business is highly impacted by capital spending plans and other economic cycles that affect the users and manufacturers of integrated circuits.
-These industries are highly cyclical and are characterized by rapid technological change, short product life cycles and fluctuations in manufacturing capacity and pricing and gross margin pressures.
-As we experienced in recent prior years, our operations may in the future reflect substantial fluctuations from period-to-period as a consequence of these industry patterns, general economic conditions affecting the timing of orders from major customers, and other factors affecting capital spending.
-In a difficult economic climate it may take us longer to receive payments from our customers and some of our customers' business may fail, resulting in non-payment.
+The industries are highly cyclical and are characterized by rapid technological change, short product life cycles and fluctuations in manufacturing capacity and pricing and gross margin pressures.
+As we experienced in this and recent prior years, our operations may in the future reflect substantial fluctuations from period-to-period as a consequence of these industry patterns, general economic conditions affecting the timing of orders from major customers, and other factors affecting capital spending.
+In a difficult economic climate, it may take us longer to receive payments from our customers and some of our customers' business may fail, resulting in non-payment.
 Our market growth forecasts and related business decisions may be wrong.
 These factors could have a material adverse effect on our business and financial condition.